Home » “Access denied” when attaching a database via SSMS

 0 comments

-• SQL Server reinstall
+• SQL Server reinstall.

-In certain situations, you’ll run into the “CREATE FILE encountered operating system error 5(Access is denied.)” error message in SSMS even though you’ve granted full control over the files to the SQL Server service account via icacls.
+Either way, you’ll run into the “CREATE FILE encountered operating system error 5(Access is denied.)” error message in SSMS even though you’ve granted full control over the files to the SQL Server service account via icacls.

 OS access denied attaching database via SSMS Failed to retrieve data for this request.
 (Microsoft.SqlServer.Management.Sdk.Sfc) ADDITIONAL INFORMATION: An exception occurred while executing a Transact-SQL statement or batch.
 (Microsoft.SqlServer.ConnectionInfo) CREATE FILE encountered operating system error 5(Access is denied.) while attempting to open or create the physical file 'E:\VSQL\Data\AdventureWorks2017.mdf'.
 (Microsoft SQL Server, Error: 5123)